 Use of the VLE further allows students to develop and demonstrate competence in the area of information technology.
 Support for the planning, implementation and presentation of the research project is provided through on-line action learning sets conducted via Blackboard through the use of discussion groups, blogs and, where appropriate, video conferencing.
 In the action learning sets participants work within a small, mutually supportive group facilitated by a member of the programme team.

 Students are allocated a consultancy project supervisor, appropriate to the topic/work experience selected, who advises and supports students in the completion of the project.
-The Course Leader functions as personal tutor to students enrolled on the programme.
-A review of students’ progress is undertaken after each module in order to monitor progress, identify incipient problems and, where necessary, take remedial action
+The Course Leader functions as personal tutor to students enrolled in the programme.
+A review of student’s progress is undertaken after each module in order to monitor progress, identify incipient problems and, where necessary, take remedial action

-Subject Benchmark Statement: QAA Benchmarks for Hospitality, Leisure, Sport and Tourism (2008)
+QAA Benchmarks for Hospitality, Leisure, Sport and Tourism (2008).

 Entrants to the programme should have the equivalent of 240 credits with a minimum of 120 at level 5 (Year 2).
 Accepted example qualifications are:

 Non UK applicants whose home language is not English must be able to demonstrate a proficiency in English equivalent to IELTS band score of 6 overall, with not less than 5.5 in any section in line with university policy.

 For students from non-English speaking countries as defined by the regulators IELTS 6.0 or CEFR (The Common European Framework of Reference) B2 level and above in reading, writing, listening and speaking is required.

 Total Course Duration